Jordancle/BallGame/README.md

 ### Rules:
 Land on the Green block to Win!<br />
-You can only jump once and can only jump again once you hit a block.
+You can only jump once and can only jump again once you hit a block.<br />
+There are a variety of different colored blocks in this game, play to find out what they do!